Github-HuaJiang/Github_tutorial/README.md

   - Method 2: using Binary Installar
     + Step 1: Download the binary file on the [Git Official Website](https://www.git-scm.com/downloads).
-      > click the binary file and follow the instructions
+    + Step 2: Click the binary file and follow the instructions
-    + Step 2: Open the terminal and upgrade the git by typing the command **`git clone https://github.com/git/git`**
+    + Step 3: Open the terminal and upgrade the git by typing the command **`git clone https://github.com/git/git`**

 * **_Windows_**
   - the most used method: using Standalone Installer